Zuzeek/VehicleAPI-Challenge/README.md

            .interfaces
            .repositories

-* remove getters / setters for repository in service
+* if using @Autowired, do NOT include getters / setters for any component

 userStory #1
 search for vehicle by colour

 userStory #2
-search by value greater than '>' and less than '<' -> higher and lower
+search for vehicle by value greater than '>' or less than '<' -> higher and lower

 userStory #3
-merge search filters into one get request -> search by colour and/or brand
+one method for filtering vehicles by multiple filters -> search by colour and/or brand

 userStory #4
-merge searchByValue filter into the get request from userStory #3
+merge searchByValue filter into the filter vehicles method from userStory #3

 userStory #5
 add new entity: owner (name, lastName, address, etc)